wolfdale229/wolfdale229.github.io/log/LOG2.md

 **Today's report** : I did an overview of what machine learning is, what it is used for, machine learning workflow and also an overview of statistics.

+## Day 2 : 16-07-2020

+**Today's Progress** : Learning about data collection processes, how the size relates to the models accuracy.